uconndxlab/ESSY-Database/essy-database/docs/CONFIGURATION.md

 #### Decision Rules Not Working
 1. Check that `ESSY_USE_DECISION_RULES=true` in your `.env` file
-2. Verify decision rules have been imported using `php artisan essy:import-decision-rules`
+2. Verify that uploaded Excel files contain a "Decision Rules" sheet with proper format
 3. Check application logs for decision rules lookup errors

 #### Falling Back to Concatenation
 1. Check that `ESSY_DECISION_RULES_FALLBACK=true` in your `.env` file
 2. Review logs to see which decision rules are missing
-3. Re-import decision rules if necessary
+3. Ensure uploaded Excel files contain all required decision rules in the "Decision Rules" sheet

 #### Performance Issues
 1. Consider setting `ESSY_USE_DECISION_RULES=false` temporarily